-- DVD-Video: This DVD can be played in a set-top DVD player or in a Macintosh or a Windows computer with a DVD player.
+- MyDVD: You can use MyDVD to create multimedia disc projects, complete with menus and music.
+See Making a video disc with MyDVD on page 24. - DVD-Video: This DVD can be played in a set-top DVD player or in a Macintosh or a Windows computer with a DVD player.
 A DVD can hold between 2 and 5 hours of video or slideshows and offers the best quality and full navigation menus.
 This is the best choice for playback in a DVD player.
-See Making a DVD or BD Video Disc on page 24. - Blu-ray Video: This Blu-ray Disc can be played in a set-top Blu-ray player including some game consoles.
+See Making a DVD or BD Video Disc on page 25. - Blu-ray Video: This Blu-ray Disc can be played in a set-top Blu-ray player including some game consoles.
 Blu-ray video discs can contain hours of high-definition video.
 This is the best choice for high definition video playback if you have a Blu-ray player.
-See Making a DVD or BD Video Disc on page 24. - High Definition DVD: This is a unique type of DVD which allows you to author HD video to DVD, for playback in true high definition on your Blu-ray player.
-See Making a High Definition DVD on page 26. - VIDEO\TS Folders: Use this project to create one or more DVD-Video discs, each from a separate Video-TS folder.
-See Making a DVD From VIDEO\TS Folders on page 40. - VIDEO\TS Compilation: Use this project to burn more than one Video\TS folder onto a single DVD.
-The videos are processed in the order they appear in the Content Area.
-See Making a VIDEO\TS Compilation on page 43 - BDMV Folder: This is a Blu-ray video disc which is created by using a valid BDMV video folder generated by another application.
-See Making a BDMV Folder Disc on page 44.
+See Making a DVD or BD Video Disc on page 25. - High Definition DVD-Video: This is a unique type of DVD which allows you to author HD video to DVD, for playback in true high definition on your Blu-ray player.
+See Making a High Definition DVD on page 27. - VIDEO\TS Folders: Use this project to create one or more DVD-Video discs, each from a separate Video-TS folder.
+See Making a DVD From VIDEO\TS Folders on page 41.